Let’s Talk What Men Can Learn from Women in Business

 I started working at Televerde, a demand generation company, in 1997 and never left.
 The why to this is simple: I love our business model.
 Since our inception, the overwhelming majority of our workforce has been female inmates at the Department of Corrections in Arizona and Indiana.
 We provide sales training, education and career opportunity while they’re in prison and after release.
-Over the past 25 years, 3,000 women have been through our program, with just 6% recidivism.
+Over the past 25 years, 3,000 women have been through our program, with less than 5.5% recidivism.
 Results like this are inspiring and it’s our purpose that keeps me firmly committed.

 Leading with Empathy